-Alpha Efficiency shared an article where they identified four types of procrastinators and how you could beat the specific type of procrastination:
+Alpha Efficiency shared an article where they identified four types of procrastinators and how you could beat the specific type of procrastination they all faced:

 - Anxious procrastination